-Enable Logs Outgoing Connections If selected, Outgoing Internet connections are logged.
+Enable Logs Outgoing If selected, Outgoing Internet connections are logged.
 Normally, the (Internet) "Destination" will be shown as an IP address.
 But if the "URL Filter" is enabled, the "Destination" will be shown as a URL.
 Access Control If enabled, the log will include attempted outgoing connections which have been blocked by the "Access Control" feature.
 DoS Attacks If enabled, this log will show details of DoS (Denial of Service) attacks which have been blocked by the built-in Firewall.

-Timezone Select the correct Timezone for your location.
+1 Timezone Select the correct Timezone for your location.
 This is required for the date/time shown on the logs to be correct.
 View Log button Use this to view each log, as required.
 Clear Log button Use this to restart the required log.
 This makes it easier to read the latest entries.

-E-Mail Reports Send E-mail alert If enabled, an E-mail will be sent immediately if a DoS (Denial of Service) attack is detected.
+E-Mail Alerts Send E-mail alert If enabled, an E-mail will be sent immediately if a DoS (Denial of Service) attack is detected.
 If enabled, the E-mail address information must be provided.
-E-mail Logs You can choose to have the logs E-mailed to you, by enabling either or both checkboxes.
-If enabled, the Log will be sent to the specified E-mail address.
-The interval between E-mails is determined by the "Send" setting.
-Send Select the desired option for sending the log by E-mail. • When log is full - The time is not fixed.
+Send Logs Select the desired option for sending the log by E-mail. • Never - If it is selected, the log will not be sent. • When log is full - The time is not fixed.
 The log will be sent when the log is full, which will depend on the volume of traffic. • Every day, Every Monday The log is sent on the interval specified.
 If "Every day" is selected, the log is sent at the time specified.
 If the day is specified, the log is sent once per week, on the specified day.
 Select the time of day you wish the E-mail to be sent.
 If the log is full before the time specified to send it, it will be sent regardless.
+Include Enabled the logs you wish to send.
+If no checkboxes are enabled, no logs will be sent.
+Enter the text string to be shown in the "Email Subject" field for the E-mail.
 E-Mail Address E-mail Address Enter the E-mail address the Log is to be sent to.
 The E-mail will also show this address as the Sender's address.
-Subject Enter the text string to be shown in the "Subject" field for the Email.
-SMTP Server Enter the address or IP address of the SMTP (Simple Mail Transport Protocol) Server you use for outgoing E-mail.
+SMTP Server Enter the address (domain name) or IP address of the SMTP (Simple Mail Transport Protocol) Server you use for outgoing Email.
 Port No. Enter the port number used to connect to the SMTP Server.
 The default value is 25.
+Server requires login to send mail If your SMTP Server requires you to login in order to send mail, check the "Server requires login to send mail" checkbox, and enter your login name and password on the SMTP Server.

-Network Diag
+Network Diagnostics

-This screen allows you to perform a "Ping" or a DNS lookup.
+This screen allows you to perform a "Ping" or a "DNS lookup".
 These activities can be useful in solving network problems.